 However, enthusiasm surrounding Kazakhstan has dampened in the past few years.
 Much of this can be explained by the 2014-2017 slump in global commodities prices and the failure of the Kazakh government to deliver on its promised privatization plans.
 However, the government’s stated commitment to diversify the economy, the introduction of new subsoil legislation and other steps may have a positive effect.

 Diversification of the economy has been discussed since the independent country first began to develop its oil and gas industry in the 1990s.
 There are significant foundations on which to build.
 Firstly the country has immense amounts of arable and pasture land suitable for agriculture and livestock – also ideal conditions for both wind and solar energy.
 Secondly it has some of the largest reserves of minerals in the world.
 In each of these areas, the government has taken steps to promote diversification and there has been no shortage of positive, supportive rhetoric.

 Realities of the Road Forward

-The economies of Kazakhstan and Uzbekistan both stand to benefit if their goals are even partially realized.
+The economies of Kazakhstan and Uzbekistan both stand to benefit if their goals are even partially realised.
 The attainability of these goals will depend not only on the introduction of reforms and a stated desire to collaborate with credible advisors, but also on the willingness of the countries’ governments to tackle questions which have long stifled their growth.

-In mining, to take one example, the Uzbek government will likely be faced with the challenge of balancing the interests of historically prominent political partners in Russia and China, with pressure from European and U.S. companies who have in the past been unwilling or unable to be involved in the sector.
-The Uzbek government’s commitment (or lack thereof) to both confronting entrenched interests and implementing reforms that may be unpopular to these interests and, at times, to the general population, will be closely watched by potential investors in its economy.
+In mining, for example, the Uzbek government will likely be faced with the challenge of balancing the interests of historically prominent political partners in Russia and China, with pressure from European and U.S. companies who have in the past been unwilling or unable to be involved in the sector.
+The Uzbek government’s commitment (or lack thereof) to confronting entrenched interests and implementing reforms that may be unpopular to these interests and, at times, to the general population, will be closely watched by potential investors in its economy.